Brahmanbaria Government College

 Brahmanbaria Government College is an educational institute of Brahmanbaria.
-The college is 400 metres east from Brahmanbaria Railway Station.
+The college is near Brahmanbaria Railway Station.
 This college is affiliated to National University, Bangladesh.

-Founding background
+History

-In the 1939, the British troops took Feni College when it was started during World War II.
-Then for some years Feni College was temporarily transferred from Feni to Brahmanbaria.
-At the end of the war, the college again went back to Feni.
-Brahmanbaria Government College was founded in 1948 on the infrastructure that Feni College left behind.
+In 1939, British troops took Feni College.
+For some years Feni College was transferred from Feni to Brahmanbaria.
+At the end of WWII, the college returned to Feni.
+Brahmanbaria Government College was founded in 1948 using the infrastructure that Feni College left behind.

-Brahmanbaria College was privately run in the initiative of the people of the area and in 1979 the college was nationalized.
-In the initial stage, the Higher Secondary and Bachelor Pass courses were introduced in the college.
+Brahmanbaria College was privately run until 1979 when it was nationalized.
+Initially, Higher Secondary and Bachelor Pass courses were introduced.
 Honours courses of Mathematics and Political Science started from the 1993–94 academic year.
-Gradually, 12 honours and master's subjects were introduced in the college.
+Gradually, 12 honours and master's subjects were introduced.